Domestic Violence Protections in Qatar

 • You or a family member are experiencing physical, emotional, sexual, or economic abuse at home.

-• You need a protection order to keep an abuser away from you.
+• You need a protection order to keep an abuser away from you or your children.

 • You are a child or elderly person being mistreated by a family member.